devtooligan/awesome-huff/README.md

  - [huff-project-template](https://github.com/huff-language/huff-project-template/) A template for bootstrapping new Huff projects.
 Includes Foundry `HuffDeployer`.
  - [vscode-huff](https://github.com/huff-language/vscode-huff) A VSCode extension for Huff with syntax highlighting.
 Also available from within your VSCode in the Extensions Marketplace.
  - [huff-examples](https://github.com/huff-language/huff-examples) Currently has wip versions of ERC20 and ERC721.
- - [huff-breakage](https://github.com/huff-language/huff-breakage) Incorrect, Breaking, and Footgunned Huff Contracts.
-You'll learn a lot about Huff by reading what not to do in this excellent resource by [@asnared](https://twitter.com/asnared).
+ - [huff-breakage](https://github.com/huff-language/huff-breakage) 💎***HIDDEN GEM***💎 A repo containing incorrect, breaking, and footgunned Huff contracts.
+You'll learn a lot about Huff by reading what not to do in this excellent resource by [@refcells](https://twitter.com/refcells).
  - [huff-debug](https://github.com/huff-language/huff-debug) An easy hevm debug integration for hardhat-huff projects.
  - [foundry-huff](https://github.com/huff-language/foundry-huff) Foundry support for Huff.
 Includes HuffDeployer to compile and test Huff contracts.
  - [hardhat-huff](https://github.com/huff-language/hardhat-huff) Huff support for Hardhat.